“Keep the Wreath Red” and eliminate unwanted fires by providing a fire safe environment.

-See the below fire safety tips to ensure you and your family stay safe throughout the entire year.
+Download and read this pdf or see the below information for an array of helpful fire safety tips aimed at ensuring you and your family stay safe throughout the entire year.

 Use extreme caution whenever you store gasoline, which is a flammable liquid that gives off vapors that are easily ignited with a spark or small flame.
 Gasoline should only be used as a motor fuel and never as a degreaser or cleaning solvent.
 Using gasoline for any other purpose other than motor fuel is dangerous, and gasoline should be stored in tightly capped containers intended for that use.
 Gasoline should be stored in a garage or an outdoor shed, but never in the basement or home itself.

 Most people have a natural fear of fires and burns but feel relatively safe in smoke.
 However, the Tinley Park Fire Department warns that smoke is the real killer in fire.
 About eight out of every 10 fire deaths are attributed to breathing poisonous smoke and gases.
 Some victims never even see the flames.

 Since smoke is lighter than air, it rises.
 In buildings, smoke goes to the ceiling first and then back down.
 It winds up stairs and down hallways.
 To prevent smoke inhalation, get low and go.
 Crawl to the nearest exit as quickly as possible, and once out of the building, stay out.
 Although you can’t see it, smoke is filled with toxic gases.